KusionStack/kusionstack.io/versioned_docs/version-v0.10/operating/manuals/collaset.md

 ```

 PVC `foo-www-r4vlh` is retained by Pod `foo-px487` as they have the same `instance-id`.
-When Pod is created, it searchs PVC with the same instance-id which is owned by CollaSet `foo` and claimed by `volumeClaimTemplates`.
-The Pod will retain this PVC if the target PVC exists, otherwise create a new one.

 ``` shell
 $ kubectl -n default edit cls foo